prantlf/v-yaml2json/README.md

-      -o|--output <file>    write the JSON output to a file -t|--trailing-commas  insert trailing commas to arrays and objects -s|--single-quotes    format single-quoted instead of double-quoted strings -l|--line-break       append a line break to the JSON output -p|--pretty           prints the JSON output with line breaks and indented -V|--version          prints the version of the executable and exits
+      -o|--output <file>    write the JSON output to a file -t|--trailing-commas  insert trailing commas to arrays and objects -s|--single-quotes    format single-quoted instead of double-quoted strings --escape-slashes      escape slashes by by prefixing them with a backslash --escape-unicode      escape multibyte Unicode characters with \u literals -l|--line-break       append a line break to the JSON output -p|--pretty           prints the JSON output with line breaks and indented -V|--version          prints the version of the executable and exits